Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Additional Experiments Results and Implementation Details

-\paragraph{Tradeoff - FID vs. Image Reward} We use FID \cite{heusel2017gans}, a prompt-free metric, to measure the image fidelity of the results from fine-tuned diffusion models.
+\paragraph{Tradeoff - FID vs. Image Reward} The inherent trade-off between preserving high fidelity and achieving target optimization is manifested with the tradeoff between FID vs. Image Reward.
+We use FID \cite{heusel2017gans}, a prompt-free metric, to measure the image fidelity of the results from fine-tuned diffusion models.
 We measure it between the generated images from prompts in MJHQ-30K and the human-curated reference image set provided by MJHQ-30K.
-Since there is an inevitable tradeoff between image fidelity and Image Reward (which measures image fidelity, text alignment, and more), we report curves of FID vs. Image Reward in Fig. \ref{fig:tradeoff} of two-step LCMs for all compared methods in Fig. \ref{fig:plots_1}.
-These results further demonstrate the superior performance of LaSRO.
+Upon aggressively optimizing the Image Reward score using LaSRO, we report curves of FID vs. Image Reward in Fig. \ref{fig:tradeoff} of two-step LCMs for all compared methods in Fig. \ref{fig:plots_1}.
+Note that, in our experiments, we evaluate LaSRO on a well-trained distilled DM baseline to see if it can still provide meaningful improvement without losing visual qualities (reward hacking).
+The results further demonstrate the superior performance of LaSRO.

 \paragraph{Implmentation Details for Tab. \ref{tab:numerical}} Given FID as an auxiliary metric, we can summarize the Image Reward performance of each method (i.e., the curves shown in Fig. \ref{fig:plots_1}) as a single numerical number by reporting the result of the checkpoint with the lowest FID (the elbow rule), which is supposedly better than that of the LCM baseline.
-We report the numerical results in Tab. \ref{tab:numerical}, where we also show the Image Reward of other timestep-distilled diffusion model baselines including SDXL-Lightning \cite{lin2024sdxl} (2-step) and SDXL-Turbo \cite{sauer2023adversarial} (1- and 2-step), both based on adversarial distillation.
+We report the numerical results in Tab. \ref{tab:numerical}, where we also show the Image Reward of other step-distilled diffusion model baselines including SDXL-Lightning \cite{lin2024sdxl} (2-step) and SDXL-Turbo \cite{sauer2023adversarial} (1- and 2-step), both based on adversarial distillation.
 Note that, SDXL-Turbo mainly focuses on image generation of $512^2$ pixels and SDXL-Lightning only supports $\ge 2$ step generation.
 In addition, we examine applying LaSRO toward improving SDXL-Turbo with Image Reward, whose result showcase that LaSRO is not specific to LCMs.
 Namely, we do not use $\mathcal{L}_{\text{lcm}}$ as regularization (the pre-trained discriminator of SDXL-Turbo is not publicly released, and thus we can not use its original adversarial distillation loss for regularization) and reduce the learning rate $\eta_1=1e-8$ in the fine-tuning stage to mitigate reward over-optimization.